 Most people do not think about this, but used car smells can tell you a lot about the condition and history of the vehicle.

-There are 3 used car odors that you should be particularly aware of before making a purchase.
+There are 3 used car odors that you should be particularly aware of before you buy used car.

 1. Burning Smell